-Barney won the Critics Circle Award for Most Promising Playwright for his play Visitors, and was nominated for the Writers Guild Award for Best Play, the Evening Standard Award for Most Promising Playwright and the Offie Award for Best Play.
+Barney won the Critics Circle Award and the Offie Award for Most Promising Playwright for his play Visitors.
 His short plays Fear Of Music and At First Sight were also produced by Up in Arms, and his first book, To Bodies Gone: The Theatre of Peter Gill, is published by Seren.
 His theatre writing is represented by Judy Daish Associates and his fiction writing is represented by Peters, Fraser and Dunlop. [email protected].

 Recent stage management credits include The Snail and The Whale (Tall Stories, Sydney Opera House, International and UK tour), Emily Brown and the Thing and The Snow Dragon (Tall Stories), Visitors and Fear Of Music (Up In Arms), Between Us (Arcola), Barbican Box (Barbican), Blind (Paper Birds), Amazon Beaming workshop (Complicite), Pinocchio (Berry Theatre), Hag and The Girl With The Iron Claws (The Wrong Crowd). [email protected].

 Jake has been working with Up In Arms since 2008.
 He is currently in charge of the website and mailing list.
 In his spare time, Jake is a Research Economist. [email protected].

 In a farmhouse at the edge of Salisbury Plain, a family is falling apart.
 Stephen can’t afford to put his mother into care; Arthur can’t afford to stop working and look after his wife.
 When a young stranger with blue hair moves in to care for Edie as her mind unravels, the family are forced to ask: are we living the way we wanted?
 Visitors is a sharply funny love story that takes a haunting, beautiful look at the way our lives slip past us.